-CLASS SUMMARY: Under general supervision, incumbent(s) implements the Kidspace program by ensuring a safe, creative, developmentally appropriate environment.
-Incumbent(s) provides day-to-day supervision of support staff and participates in the development and planning of daily activities.
+CLASS SUMMARY: Under general supervision implements the MOST program, ensuring a safe, creative, developmentally appropriate environment.

 To perform the job successfully, an individual must be able to perform each essential duty satisfactorily.
 The qualifications for this job description are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.